cwgoes/pluranimity.org/_posts/2019-04-27-comparative-advantages-distributed-ledgers.md

 What are contingent payments?

-~ another possible implementation: payment escrowed, settled in future based on measurement, rights of future payment can be tokenized & traded

-Contingent payments are the direct purchase of a future expected difference in a probability distribution, such that a variable part of the price can be efficiently used to incentivize accuracy in the future prediction.
+*Contingent payments* are the direct purchase of a future expected difference in a probability distribution, such that a variable part of the price can be efficiently used to incentivize accuracy in the future prediction.

 When purchasing medicine (setting aside some [signaling value][]), we are intending to buy a positive difference in the future probability distribution of our health, and we are willing to pay a price as some increasing function of the magnitude of the difference.
 At present, this can neither be efficiciently measured nor easily written into contract law, so we must content ourselves with choosing to either buy or pass on a particular drug at the market price, and rely instead on an costly, inscrutable, and generally ineffective set of institutions to implement prior controls which enforce some correlation between the future health impact and the price tag.
 What if instead we could purchase the expected future impact directly, precommiting to pay if and only if it were realized?